parimalSavaj/videoTube/README.md

 - return res
 - handel cover image if not so not give an error.

 > `2.
-Loging User.`
+Login User.`

 - get login details from req.body
 - validation based on email or username
-- check user is currect or not
+- check user is correct or not
 - check password by bcrypt
-- access & refersh token genret[set refresh token on user object]
+- access & refresh token generate[set refresh token on user object]
 - this token's send on cookie

 > `3.
 Logout User.`